-Frieza definitely qualifies too, even if it's not as obvious as Majin Buu's later forms.
-For one thing, he's incredibly sociopathic, and at times, is shown to be extremely sadistic to the point that killing and causing pain seems to be his favourite sport.
-If you want an example, look no further than the time he destroyed Planet Vegeta and left the Saiyan race almost extinct while laughing his head off and commenting on how wonderful and beautiful it was.
+Frieza is incredibly sociopathic, and at times, is shown to be extremely sadistic to the point that killing and causing pain seems to be his favorite sport.
+For example, when he destroyed Planet Vegeta and left the Saiyan race near-extinct, he laughed his head off and declared it to be a beautiful sight the whole time.

 Any Diclonius from Elfen Lied has the potential to be extremely Ax Crazy, although the show manages to raise a lot of sympathy for them as well.
 Lucy, the primary character of the series (when she's not in her cute and harmless "Nyuu" mode, or back when she was just Kaede prior to becoming a genocidal lunatic) is one of the most frightening characters you will ever meet.
 Her introduction scene has her violently slaughtering people left and right with her vectors at a lab while wearing nothing but a helmet.